choi8616/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 > Possible way to fix the bug

 In the method `findCloseParen` that is used to find the position of closing parantheses, it counts the numbers of opening parantheses.
-Therefore, the value `openParenCount` is positive even though closed parentheses is found, leading that value to be still postivie even after `while loop`.
+Therefore, the value `openParenCount` is positive even though closed parentheses is found, leading that value to be still positive even after the `while loop`.
 Therefore, `return` value is -1, causing the `getLinks` method to simply return an empty array.
-Therefore, we would have to fix the `if-statement` in the while loop that also takes multiple numbers of open parantheses into account so that it doesn't affect searching for closing parantheses.
+Therefore, we would have to fix the `if-statement` in the while loop that also takes multiple numbers of open parantheses into account, so that it doesn't affect searching for closing parantheses.
 Or, we can create a whole different method that also finds the open parantheses separately so that two methods together only search for necessary parantheses and keep the critical parantheses included in the link.